0

 Benefits

-Although it is hard to measure the benefits of listening to live music, we endeavour to check what value we are providing to those organisations who provide our funding.
+Although it is hard to measure the benefits of listening to live music, we endeavour to check what value we are delivering to our funding organisations.
 To this end, we ask all participating schools to provide feedback from pupils, staff and parents.

 The many schools with which we have worked have shown their appreciation and their interest in follow up workshops and performances.